rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 ### Privacy Examples

 Let’s look at a few more privacy examples to get some practice.
-Create a new library project and enter the code in Listing 7-6 into your new project’s *src/lib.rs*:
+Create a new library project and enter the code in [Listing 7-6][Listing-7-6] into your new project’s *src/lib.rs*:

 <span class="filename">Filename: src/lib.rs</span>